flowsion/api/README.md

 Float API v1
 =========

-Welcome to the Float API.
+Welcome to the Float API V1.

+*Note: Float API V1 was replaced by API V3 in July, 2017.
+We will continue to support V1 for the foreseeable future, however if you're considering a new integration please refer to API V3 at: http://dev.float.com/*

 Use this API to integrate with your favorite third party and in-house applications to share, create and update your Float data including:

 * [People](https://github.com/floatschedule/api/blob/master/Sections/people.md)
 * [Projects](https://github.com/floatschedule/api/blob/master/Sections/projects.md)